-Vitamin B6 works synergistically with vitamins B9 (folate) and B12 (cobalamin), that modulates the amount of an amino acid in the blood called homocysteine.
+Vitamin B6 works synergistically with vitamins B9 (folate) and B12 (cobalamin), which modulates the amount of an amino acid in the blood called homocysteine.
 High levels of homocysteine can indicate heart disease.

 The NIH states that vitamin B6 is also required for normal intestinal absorption of magnesium and vitamin B12.
 This vitamin is involved in the production of stomach acid.

-Vitamin B6 is absorbed in the small intestine, called jejunum , which is located between the ileum and the duodenum.
+Vitamin B6 is absorbed in the small intestine, called the jejunum, which is located between the ileum and the duodenum.

 Both vitamin B6 and B12 are needed to produce red blood cells and hemoglobin (a compound that transports oxygen to red blood cells).e in blood cells).
 This vitamin is also important for the production of immune cells called lymphocytes.